 ALPR hits shall not take precedence over priority calls for service unless the OIC determines a clear need.
 Members may advise via radio of the hit they have received.

-Members who need a vehicle entered into the shall contact the RTCC at (216) 623-3371.
+Members who need a vehicle entered into the Vehicle List shall contact the RTCC at (216) 623-3371.
 If the RTCC is unavailable, members shall contact a CCS supervisor.

 An alarm from the ALPR system alone is not a sufficient source for probable cause to warrant an arrest without additional verification.